thoughtram/blog/_posts/2015-04-9-developing-a-tabs-component-in-angular-2.md

   - url: 'https://embed.plnkr.co/afhLA8wHw9LRnzwwTT3M/'
     title: Tabs Component using @ContentChildren
 related_posts:
+  - Testing Services with Http in Angular 2
   - Two-way Data Binding in Angular 2
   - Resolving route data in Angular 2
   - Angular 2 Animations - Foundation Concepts
   - Angular 2 is out - Get started here
   - Bypassing Providers in Angular 2
-  - Custom Form Controls in Angular 2

 ---
 Just recently, we wrote about how to [build a zippy component](/angular/2015/03/27/building-a-zippy-component-in-angular-2.html) in Angular 2.
 We explored how to get started with the framework and learned about some concepts that it comes with to build a very simple component.
 If you haven't read the article, you might want to check it out.